Temasys/SkylinkJS/demo/README.md

 `peerJoined`, `peerUpdated`, `peerLeft`, `incomingMessage`

 ### demo/connection-status
-In this demo, it shows a more advanced connection statuses and information - ICE connection, Peer Connection, DataChannel connections, signalling connection and Peer Recognition (handshake) progress.
+In this demo, you can find an example of a more advanced connection statuses and information - ICE connection, Peer Connection, DataChannel connections, signalling connection and Peer Recognition (handshake) progress.

 ##### Functionalities covered
 `init()`, `joinRoom()`